makersacademy/rps-challenge/README.md

 ### Tests

-A TDD process was used in the development of this project, please see the attached RSpec files for details of the testing that was carried out.
+A loose TDD process was used in the development of this project, please see the attached RSpec files for details of the testing that was carried out.
+Currently there is 100% test coverage.

 ## Installation